 The Bottom Line

 My tips for business travelers to Japan are sure to help people visiting Japan on business for the first time, but will have some value for even seasoned veterans to doing business in Japan.
 This is especially the case when it comes to side trips to take from popular Japan business traveler destinations, from Tokyo to Fukuoka to Sapporo, and everywhere in-between.
-I wish you good luck on your business travel to Japan—and that you also prepare well, since luck will only get you so far!
+I wish you good luck on your business trip Japan—and that you also prepare well, since luck will only get you so far!
+Otherwise, you might want to hire me to plan it.